finbourne/lusid-sdk-python/sdk/docs/CalendarsApi.md

 # **get_calendar**
 > Calendar get_calendar(scope, code, property_keys=property_keys, as_at=as_at)

-[EARLY ACCESS] GetCalendar: Get a calendar in its generic form
+GetCalendar: Get a calendar in its generic form

 Retrieve a generic calendar by a specific ID at a point in AsAt time